spatie/laravel-authorize/README.md

 ## Do not use in Laravel 5.2.28 and up

-Laravel 5.2.28 or higher  have the middleware this package provides out of the box.
+Laravel 5.2.28 or higher contain the middleware this package provides [out of the box](https://github.com/laravel/framework/blob/v5.2.28/src/Illuminate/Foundation/Http/Middleware/Authorize.php).
 There's no need do install this package in those versions of Laravel.

 ## Install